daltondotgd/Cocos2d-x-Extension-Pack/README.md

 Extension pack for Cocos2d-x (starting from v3.3 final), made by KNTG Polygon - a students organization on computer games.
 Everybody is welcome to contribute.

+This pack is created to make some time consuming tasks or hard-to-find classes/algorithms easily avalible in this repository.
+Also all of the extensions avalible here will be tested and confirmed working with specific versions of Cocos2d-x.

 How to?
 =======